Sponge Glazing | Tips Tools And Ideas

 Once your base coat is dry, it’s time to sponge.

-Sponge glazing may not cover your piece completely, so you should always apply an undercoat or overcoat of Glaze.
+Sponge glazing may not completely cover your piece, so you should always apply an undercoat or overcoat of Glaze.
 Two colors or shades are the minimum combination of glazes that can be used when sponge glazing.
 You can use as many colors as you need for your craft.

 You can push your creativity even further by combining different sponge patterns to create a unique design.
-There’s no exact pattern to follow when sponge glazing, so you might as well take it a step higher with different sponges to create cool designs.
+There’s no exact pattern to follow when sponge glazing, so you might as well take it a step further by using different sponges to create cool designs.
 This set of Six Potters Choice Glazes has a great selection for sponge glazing.

 Best Practices During and After Sponge Glazing